-In accordance with the statutory guidance "Keeping children safe in education" 2022, the Governing Board will ensure that:
+In accordance with the statutory guidance "Keeping children safe in education" 2023, the Governing Board will ensure that:

 - The school has its own child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.
 The policy is made available publicly. - All Trustees receive safeguarding training on induction which is regularly updated.
 This training will be appropriate to their role offering strategic challenge to the school. - The school operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
-Furthermore, the Headteacher, nominated trustees and other staff involved in the recruitment process have undertaken Safer Recruitment Training. - There are procedures for dealing with safeguarding concerns (including lower level concerns) and allegations of abuse against members of staff and volunteers (see Appendix 2). - There is a senior member of the school's leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and there is always cover for this role with appropriate arrangements for before/after school and out of term time activities. - The Designated Safeguarding Lead undertakes effective Local Authority training (in addition to basic child protection training) and this is refreshed every two years.
-In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) using safeguarding briefings etc. - The Headteacher, and all other staff and volunteers who work with children (including early years practitioners within any settings on the school site), undertake appropriate training which is regularly updated at least annually, (and more comprehensively, every three years in compliance with the Safeguarding Children Partnership protocol); and new staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities (including this policy, Part 1 of Keeping Children Safe in Education (or Annex A, if appropriate), the student behaviour policy, the staff behaviour policy (code of conduct), the role of the Designated Safeguarding Lead and how to respond to children who go missing from education).
-The Local Authority Induction leaflet, ("Safeguarding in Education Induction Child Protection Information, Safer Working Practice") will be used as part of this induction and Annex B from "Keeping children safe in education" 2022 is provided to all staff working directly with children. - Any deficiencies or weaknesses brought to the attention of the Governing Body will be rectified without delay.
+Furthermore, the Headteacher, nominated trustees and other staff involved in the recruitment process have undertaken Safer Recruitment Training. - There are procedures for dealing with safeguarding concerns (including lower level concerns) and allegations of abuse against members of staff and volunteers (see Appendix 2). - There is a senior member of the school's leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and there is always cover for this role with appropriate arrangements for before/after school and out of term time activities. - The Designated Safeguarding Lead undertakes effective training to provide them with the knowledge and skills required to carry out the role (in addition to basic child protection training) and this is refreshed every two years.
+In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) using safeguarding briefings etc. The Designated Safeguarding Lead (and any deputies) also undertake Prevent training awareness. - The Headteacher, and all other staff and volunteers who work with children (including early years practitioners within any settings on the school site), undertake appropriate training which is regularly updated at least annually, (and more comprehensively, every three years in compliance with the Safeguarding Children Partnership protocol); and new staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities (including this policy, Part 1 of Keeping Children Safe in Education (or Annex A, if appropriate), the student behaviour policy, the staff behaviour policy (code of conduct), the role of the Designated Safeguarding Lead and how to respond to children who are absent or go missing from education).
+The Local Authority Induction leaflet, ("Safeguarding in Education Induction Child Protection Information, Safer Working Practice") will be used as part of this induction and Annex B from "Keeping children safe in education" 2023 is provided to all staff working directly with children. - Any deficiencies or weaknesses brought to the attention of the Governing Body will be rectified without delay.